tremc/tremc/README.md

   Use Down/j (Up/k) to decrease (increase) the number by 100.

-  For floating points the small increase is 0.1 (instead of 10) and the large increase is 1.
+  For setting seed ratios, the small step is 0.1 (instead of 10) and the large step is 1 (instead of 100).
 * Search window: Enter pattern or regular expression to search.
 Search happens while typing.
 If none found, the input line shows this by changing color.
 Keys:
   * Esc closes the window.
   * Tab completes typed pattern by searched items (files/torrents).